symil/lotus/README.md

 node example/build/server-bundle.js
 ```

 - Connect to `http://localhost:8000`.
-To try out the multipler, either ask someone else to join you or open multiple tabs.
+To try out the multiplayer, either ask someone else to join you or open multiple tabs.

 ## Language specifications